 The Scramble for Africa

-The Opium Wars and China
+The Opium Wars and the Forced Opening of China

 Southeast Asia and the Pacific